-- Bossa Denim: Save Blue concept, up to 55% water reductions in dyeing process. - Orta denim: Indigo Flow, up to 70% water reductions in dyeing processes. - Candiani Denim: Indigo Juice, up to 15% water reductions, when used together with their natural polymer product Kitosan up to 50% water reductions are possible. - Pure Denim: Smart Indigo dyeing technology, up to 75% water reductions in dyeing processes.
+- Bossa Denim: Save Blue concept, up to 55% water reductions in dyeing process. - Orta denim: Indigo Flow, up to 70% water reductions in dyeing processes. - Candiani Denim: Sounddye, up to 30% water reduction in dyeing processes. - Pure Denim: Smart Indigo dyeing technology, up to 75% water reductions in dyeing processes.